Next-Gen Power: Moving Beyond Lithium-Ion Batteries with Radioisotopic Power

 Thanks to the e-commerce boom, just-in-time shipments and improved supply-chain management have never been more important.
 But power longevity of RFID-based tracking remains an issue.

 DKS will allow operators to track assets for decades, with a single power source.
-Increased efficiency, minimal maintenance, and better reliability all optimize your tracking ability that minimizes costs.
+Increased efficiency, minimal maintenance, and better reliability all optimize your tracking ability and minimizes costs.

 Key Issues with Lithium